How to Respond When Your Partner Discloses Jealousy or Insecurity [Polyamory Conversation Cards #12]

 If you’re in a long-distance relationship, consider gifts that help your partner feel connected to you.
 This could be as simple as sneaking a shirt that smells like you into their luggage before they leave, or as elaborate as buying them a fancy app-controlled sex toy for use during your sexting sessions.

 Homemade gifts are almost always wonderful.
 So if you have a talent, use it!
 I own two paintings and several pieces of jewellery made for me by my partner The Artist, and I absolutely cherish these things.
-I’ve made everything from chocolate chip cookies to knitted items for loved ones, and they’re always really well received.
+I’ve made everything from chocolate chip cookies to knitted items for loved ones, and they’ve always gone down well.

 Finally, gifts don’t have to be physical items!
 Something I treasure immensely is when a partner gives me a gift of an experience for us to do together.
 This could be buying dinner at their favourite restaurant, going to see a show together, or almost anything that they’ll love doing and love doing with you.
-This works particularly well for anyone who sits at the intersection of “receiving gifts” and “quality time” in their love languages.
+Something that’s both a physical item and an experience, such as a date night kit or couples’ chocolate set, can work particularly well for anyone who sits at the intersection of “receiving gifts” and “quality time” in their love languages.

 Affiliate links appear in this post.